alan2207/mobx-async-toolkit/README.md

 ## Introduction

-Fetching and caching remote data is a tricky thing to handle.
-There are a lot of things that need to be considered such as all the fetching states, cache invalidation, organizing all those states in a proper way etc. Fortunately in recent years a lot of great tools that solve these problems have been made such as react-query, apollo-client, swr, urlq, redux-toolkit-query.
-This is a simple solution that can be used in combination with MobX.
 Handle your server data without leaving the MobX world.
 It is completely UI agnostic, all that is required is the `mobx` package as a peer dependency.

 ## Features

 - Simple To Use
 - Requests Caching
 - Requests Deduping
+- Requests Polling
 - TypeScript Support

 ## Table of Contents